 First, an email that used an effective visual (Geena Davis Institute), followed by one that could have done more to visually entice (New York Public Library):

 Your email has to present a short narrative.
-The main goal in your email solicitation is not to raise awareness in itself—but to trigger an action.
+The main goal of your email solicitation is not to raise awareness in itself—but to trigger an action.
 To entice the recipient to care enough to donate or otherwise take part in your campaign or change a behavior.
 Leave the longer story for your website and make sure that your email recipients can easily find the link to your site in your email if they want to delve deeper.

-A good design and narrative amplify your message—but a powerful CTA seals the deal.
+Good design and narrative amplify your message—but a powerful CTA seals the deal.
 Employ only one strong, primary action- and benefit-oriented CTA and use design elements like contrast, color and fonts in your email copy.

 First, an example of an email ask that used a CTA button that stuck out (Central Park Conservancy) and one that didn’t use a CTA button at all and whose ask got lost at the bottom of an otherwise compelling visual presentation and narrative (Jewish Foundation for the Righteous):